The Bankrate promise

 Granite State Management & Resources (GSM&R for short) is a student loan servicer that manages private student loans.
-The company was once in charge of managing federal loans as well, but its contract with the U.S. Department of Education ended in late 2021.
+The company once managed federal loans, but its contract with the U.S. Department of Education ended in late 2021.

-If this company is charged with servicing your loans, it will be your point of contact when it comes to student loan repayment.
+If this company is charged with servicing your loans, it will be your point of contact regarding student loan repayment.

 What is Granite State Management & Resources and what does it do?